nimagolkhanbanj/BlogPlatformProject/README.md

 ### You only have one hour to complete these tasks.

-## Instructions 📝
+## Quiz Time 📝

-### 1. Home page 🚀
-#### a) Search
-Complete `home` method for search bar in `index.html` that should be able to search post by title or content.
-For search by content you don't need to write all the text.
-#### b) Cookie
-Use a cookie to store whether the web browser has visited the site.
-We’ll use a cookie to store whether the web browser has visited the site.
-When the visitor visits the site for the first time, show a message "Hello, welcome to my website :)", And from the second time, show a message " Wellcome back :)".
-You should complete `home` method.
-### 2. Post
+### 1. Create Post

-#### a) Show comments
-Show all comments for this post.

-#### b) Write Comment
-1. Create a HTML form in `post.html` page for writing a comment.
+1. Write a ModelForm for creating a post.
-2. Complete `post_details` method for getting information and create a comment.
+2. Complete `category_details` view for getting information and create a new post for the category.

-### 3. Categories
+### 2. Update Comment
-1. Create a HTML form in `category_list.html` page for creating category.
+1. Create a form use forms.Form for updating content of comment.
-2. Complete `category_list` method for getting information and create a new category.

-### 4. Category
-#### a) Show posts
-Show all posts for this category.
-#### b) Add post for this category
+2. Create an update button next to each comment on the `post_details` page.
-1. Create a HTML form in `category_details.html` page for creating new post.
+3. Create a html page for update comment.
-2. Complete `category_details` method for getting information and create a new post for this category.
+4. Write a view to get information and update a comment.

+### 3. Session
+1. Use the session to save the last seen post.
+2. Show this post in home page.
+3. The title and author of the post must be clickable

-## Hint 📄
+## NOTE 📄
+1. You should fork this repository and send pull request when you are done.
+2. Don't forget appropriate commit.
-### Pay attention to the models that have foreign keys!!
+3. Pay attention to the models that have foreign keys!!

-## Good Luck :v:
+#### Good Luck :v: